sheffler/security_guidelines/README.md

 ## 3  Threat Reference Guide (enterprise examples & controls)

+Section 3 outlines a curated set of **external threats** that already exist in agentic systems, large language model deployments, and multi-tenant orchestration environments.
+These threats are not hypothetical—they have been observed in the wild or demonstrated through public red-team exercises and academic literature.
+Our threat profiles are designed to help implementers of NLIP and adjacent protocols recognize, prioritize, and mitigate risks that originate outside the control plane, including adversarial prompts, cross-agent impersonation, model extraction, and session hijack techniques.
+This reference is intended to guide security architects and product teams in aligning defensive controls to realistic attacker capabilities.

 ### Threat Risk Heat-Map

 **Legend:** High = ≥15 🔴 (red); Medium = 9-14 🟠 (orange); Low = ≤8 🟢 (green)